tcparker976-zz/CompanyDataMiner/README.md

 ## Testing

  Invalid data types are handled and will log to the user if there is an error.
-Mocha and Chai were used for testing.
-The currect tests check the functionality of the helpers and the primary data handler.
+Mocha and Chai were used for unit testing.
+The current tests check the functionality of the helpers and the primary data handler.
 To run the tests, type the following in the terminal while in this directory.

 ```
 npm test